aws-samples/faster-cryptography-in-java-with-aws/README.md

 To learn more, take a look at [Reactive Manifesto](https://www.reactivemanifesto.org/) and [Reactive Streams](https://www.reactive-streams.org/).

+The sample service uses reactive components extensively, in particular the S3FileStore class.
+Understanding reactive systems is by no means necessary for understanding ACCP.
+It's just bonus content.

 ## License
 "Faster Cryptography in Java with AWS" code sample is licensed under Apache 2.0.